Uniswap/interface/README.md

 ### Troubleshooting

 - `unable to open file (in target "OneSignalNotificationServiceExtension" in project "Uniswap")`.
 Resolve this issue by navigating to the `ios/` directory and running `pod update`.

-- `Uniswap.xcodeproj/project.pbxproj` changes when running `pod install`: Since CI is not using the M1 architecture we have a discrepancy between our pbxproj file in CI vs development.
-Please, don't merge changes related to `EXCLUDED_ARCHS` in your PRs if you need to update this file.

 ### I18n